GregoireMialon/j-case/README.md

-# j-case: A simple web application for parsing molecules.
+# j-case: A simple web application for parsing molecules

-## Content.
+## Content

 This web application takes a molecule as input and outputs its atoms.
 The application is ready to be hosted on AWS.